 Dr Stephani Hatch

-Dr Stephani Hatch combines her background in sociology and psychiatric epidemiology as a Reader at the Institute of Psychiatry, Psychology & Neuroscience (IoPPN), King’s College London.
+Professor Stephani Hatch combines her background in sociology and psychiatric epidemiology as a Professor at the Institute of Psychiatry, Psychology & Neuroscience (IoPPN), King’s College London.
 Her research focuses on urban mental health and inequalities in health and health service use.
 She is the Principal Investigator (PI) for the Tackling Inequalities and Discrimination Experiences in health Services (TIDES) Study, funded by the Wellcome Trust and Co-PI for the Maudsley Biomedical Research Centre (BRC) South East London Community Health (SELCoH) study.
 Stephani is one of the lead co-ordinators of HERON.

 Dr Cerisse Gunasinghe